ZakariasLaws/RAID-Web-API/README.md

 errors.
 This can be done from the terminal using `top` or `ps aux`.

 ## Setup, Dependencies and Running
-Open a terminal window, clone the project, install dependencies and start the NodeJS server as follows:
+Open a terminal window, clone the project and preform the following modifications.

+Change the hardcoded `CONSTELLATION_BIN_DIR` path in `src/utils` and `models/constellation.model/js`.

+Add the file `database/devices.json` with the content `[]`.

+Install dependencies and start the NodeJS server as follows.

 ```shell script
 git clone https://github.com/ZakariasLaws/RAID-Web-API